• Tools

 FieldTypeRequiredDescription

-NamestringBy controlSubmitted parameter name; instruction block (Widget 10) uses ""
+NamestringBy controlSubmitted parameter name; display content (Widget 10) uses ""

-DescriptionstringNoParameter description; for Widget 10, display content (Markdown/HTML supported)
+DescriptionstringNoParameter description; for Widget 10, not used for display body—usually empty

 RequiredbooleanNoWhether required; default false